Willow catkin branch felt

 General Information

-So sustainable as decorative: hand-felted from pure new wool, these willow catkin branches give themselves permanently fresh and budding and seem just as fluffy as their nature-given role models, the catkins of the sal willow.
-Thereby, the felt-wrapped wire branches not only allow a stable arrangement in the vase, but also offer themselves for further decorative ideas, for example, for gift wrapping or the place decoration on the Easter breakfast table.
+Lastingly decorative: hand-felted from pure new wool, these willow catkin twigs are permanently fresh and budding and look just as fluffy as their natural role models, the catkins of the willow.
+The felt-wrapped wire branches not only provide a stable arrangement in the vase, but also lend themselves to other decorative ideas, for example for gift wrapping or decorating the Easter breakfast table.

-During her backpacking tour through Nepal, the Dane Gry Staunstrup got to know the astonishing openness and warmth of the country’s inhabitants, and their craftsmanship bedazzled her.
-She was able to observe in detail how adeptly and skilfully Nepalese women felted wool into a wide variety of objects.
-Staunstrup felt it was time to make something good out of the untapped potential, and an idea was born: to combine Nepalese handicrafts with Danish design.
+During her backpacking trip through Nepal, the Dane Gry Staunstrup was immediately captivated by the openness and warmth of the people - and by their craftsmanship.
+She was able to observe in detail how skillfully and skilfully Nepalese women felted wool into Objekten.
+The idea of using this skill and combining Nepalese craftsmanship with Danish design was quickly born.
 And the idea was immediately followed by action.

-The company Gry & Sif started producing a variety of products made of wool felt in Nepal in 2000.
-The designs created by Gry Staunstrup are as remarkable as they are understated and, characteristic of Danish design, at the same time fresh and merry.
-Nepalese women turn them into products employing traditional handicrafts.
-Fair Trade certified by now, Gry & Sif stands for fair wages and working conditions, environmentally conscious production and transparency.
-The company exclusively sources pure new wool from New Zealand sheep for the felting; each of the resulting products is handmade and unique.
+Since 2000, the company Gry & Sif has been producing a wide range of products from wool felt in Nepal.
+The designs supplied by Gry Staunstrup are in typical Danish design, as striking as they are discreet and at the same time carefree and cheerful; the production is carried out by Nepalese women using traditional craftsmanship.
+Now Fair Trade certified, Gry & Sif stands for fair wages, good working conditions and transparency.
+Only pure new wool from New Zealand sheep is used for the felt products - each of which is unique and handmade.

 Hint: